-It’s the meal we humans look forward to all year and you’d be forgiven for wanting to share some of your Christmas dinner morsels with your pet – it is the season of giving after all!
+It’s the meal we humans look forward to all year round, and you’d be forgiven for wanting to share some of your Christmas dinner morsels with your pooch – it is the season of giving after all!

-However, disregarding the rules on some of the delicious titbits and treats you share could be doing your four-legged friend more harm than good…
+However, much like many other pet Christmas hazards, we need to be careful when it comes to festive food, as disregarding the rules on some of the delicious titbits andtreats you share could be doing your four-legged friend more harm than good.

 The pièce de résistance of every Christmas dinner, your furry friend can enjoy small quantities of your turkey as long as all pieces are boneless, skinless and free from gravy or other marinades which can upset your pet’s stomach.

 A super tasty side dish, again only feed your pet potatoes in small quantities – as they are starchy – and ensure they are plain with nothing else added, such as butter and salt.

 Carrots, parsnips, green beans, courgettes, brussels sprouts, broccoli, peas, spinach and cauliflower not only make yummy Christmas dinner trimmings but all great for your pet.
 Make sure you rinse off any excess butter or oil before giving to your furry friend and always feed in small quantities.

 Food Don’ts – What your dog can’t eat

 Chocolate and sweets

 Notoriously dangerous for pets, chocolate contains a chemical called theobromine that if ingested in large quantities can be fatal.
 Be especially vigilant with your advent calendar as cats and dogs can easily open the doors and gobble the sweet treats inside.